pretix/pretix/doc/user/events/widget.rst

    Data passing options have been added in pretix 2.3.
 If you use a self-hosted version of pretix, they only work fully if you configured a redis server.

+.. versionchanged:: 3.6

+   Dynamically opening the widget has been added in pretix 3.6.

 .. _Let's Encrypt: https://letsencrypt.org/